kb-dk/ds-storage/README.md

 Install Tomcat9 server
 Install PostgreSql (or any JDBC database).
 Create a database tablespace and define the tables using the file: resources/ddl/create_ds_storage.ddl Configure tomcat with the context enviroment file conf/ocp/ds-storage.xml.
-Notice it points to the location on the file system where the yaml and logback file are located
+Notice it points to the location on the file system where the yaml and logback file are located.
 Edit  conf/ds-storage.logback.xml
 Make a ds-storage.yaml file.
 (Make a copy of /conf/ds-storage-environment.yaml rename it, and edit the properties).
 Configure conf/ds-storage.yaml with the JDCB properties for the database.